ttlion/sdtDBNsGUI/README.md

 ## External libraries

 To generate images for the sdtDBNs, the GUI uses the DOT language.
 Therefore, if the user wants to employ the GUI to create graphical representations of the learned sdtDBNs (more details [here](#how-to-use-the-sdtdbn-gui-program)), [Graphviz](https://www.graphviz.org/) must be installed in the proper Operating System.
-Check [here](https://www.graphviz.org/download/) for more details on how to install [Graphviz](https://www.graphviz.org/).
+Check [here](https://www.graphviz.org/download/) for information about how to install [Graphviz](https://www.graphviz.org/).

-The program, written in Python, uses several Python libraries/modules (which the user only needs to install if working with the source code, instead of the provided executable versions).
+The program, written in Python, uses several Python libraries/modules (which the user only needs to install if working with the source code, instead of working with the provided standalone versions).
 An overview of the used libraries/modules is given next:

-- [tkinter](https://docs.python.org/3/library/tk.html), for generating the Graphical User Interface, with all its capabilities
+- [tkinter](https://docs.python.org/3/library/tk.html), for generating the Graphical User Interface, with all its capabilities;
-- [csv](https://docs.python.org/3/library/csv.html), for parsing CSV files
+- [csv](https://docs.python.org/3/library/csv.html), for parsing CSV files;
-- [sys](https://docs.python.org/3/library/sys.html), for using some specific methods of the Python interpreter
+- [sys](https://docs.python.org/3/library/sys.html), for using some specific methods of the Python interpreter;
-- [os](https://docs.python.org/3/library/os.html), for using some capabilities of the Operating System directly from the Python program
+- [os](https://docs.python.org/3/library/os.html), for using some capabilities of the Operating System directly from the Python program;
-- [subprocess](https://docs.python.org/3/library/subprocess.html), for running command line arguments using the Python program
+- [subprocess](https://docs.python.org/3/library/subprocess.html), for running command line arguments using the Python program;
-- [webbrowser](https://docs.python.org/3/library/webbrowser.html), for opening webpages from the GUI
+- [webbrowser](https://docs.python.org/3/library/webbrowser.html), for opening webpages from the GUI;
-- [re](https://docs.python.org/3/library/re.html), for making operations using regular expressions
+- [re](https://docs.python.org/3/library/re.html), for making operations using regular expressions.

 # How to use the sdtDBN GUI program?

-The sdtDBNs GUI is composed by 7 tabs, each with its specific function in order to use the sdtDBNs capabilities.
+The sdtDBNs GUI is composed by 7 tabs, each with its specific function in order to use the capabilities of the sdtDBN program.
 The general workflow of the sdtDBNs GUI using the developed tabs is the following:

-1. To learn an sdtDBN, the user can resort to either the [first tab][1] or the [second tab][2].
-The [first tab][1] should be used if the user wants to learn an sdtDBN from input data/observations, whereas the [second tab][2] should be used if the user wants to retrieve an sdtDBN object previously learned and stored in a file.
+1. To learn an sdtDBN, the user can resort to either the [first tab][1] or the [second tab][2];
+   - The [first tab][1] should be used if the user wants to learn an sdtDBN from input data/observations;
+   - The [second tab][2] should be used if the user wants to retrieve an sdtDBN object previously learned and stored in a file.

-2. After learning an sdtDBN, the user might desire to get a graphical representation of the sdtDBN, for which the [third tab][3] should be used.
+2. After learning an sdtDBN, the user might desire to get a graphical representation of the sdtDBN, for which the [third tab][3] should be used;

-3. To perform inference, there must be given some observations of subjects/ids on which inference is to be made, which can be done in the [fourth tab][4].
+3. To perform inference, there must be given some observations of the subjects/ids on which inference should be made, which can be done in the [fourth tab][4];

 4. After learning an sdtDBN and loading the observations for making inference, there are three inference modes a user can choose, each in its specific tab:

-   1. If the user wants to know the probability distribution of a specific attribute in a particular timestep given the data of a certain subject/id, the [fifth tab][5] should be used.
+   1. If the user wants to know the probability distribution of a specific attribute in a particular timestep, given the data of a certain subject/id, the [fifth tab][5] should be used;

-   2. If the user wants to, given the data of a specific subject/id, predict the progression of either all attributes or a particular attribute until a certain timestep, the [sixth tab][6] can be used.
+   2. If the user wants to, given the data of a specific subject/id, predict the progression of either all attributes or a particular attribute until a certain timestep, the [sixth tab][6] can be used;

    3. If the user wants to make predictions for several subjects/ids, the [seventh tab][7] is the correct one.

 Given the general workflow described, the usage of each tab is described next.
-Throughout the explanations, several input files are used, which can be downloaded by clicking on their names or at the side of the webpage, where there is provided a zip file with all input files used.
+Throughout the explanations, several input files are used, which can be downloaded by clicking on their names or at the top of the webpage, where there is provided a zip file with all input files used.

 ## First tab: learning an sdtDBN from user data
 [1]: #first-tab-learning-an-sdtdbn-from-user-data